phil-giambra/node-gmail-utils/README.md

 | Syntax               | Description
 | :---                 | :----
-| `-c /path/to/config`              | Use an alternate config location<br> A folder named node-gmail-utils will be created at the location specified.<br> This option can be combined with all other options.
+| `-c /path/to/config`              | Use an alternate config location<br> A folder named node-gmail-worker will be created at the location specified.<br> This option can be combined with all other options.
 | `-a emailAddress`      | Add a new identity to config. <br> This will create a folder and an options.json file.<br> You can edit the options.json to your liking <br>then add your credentials.json that you get from Goolge<br> Can only be combined with -c option.
 | `-s '{json:string}'`| Send an email defined in json text. <br>This option is not working yet.

 ## Working as a sub-process
-You can read the test.js script to see an example of how to use node-gmail-utils from another app
+You can read the test.js script to see an example of how to use node-gmail-worker from another app

 * You will need to create an identity, either manually or with the -a option on the command line before running test.js
   * `node index.js -a YourEmailAddress`